AswathiSasikumar/Uber-Fare-Prediction/README.md

 <b>Repository Structure</b>
 Describe the structure of your repository and its contents, for example:

-├── README.md                           <- The top-level README for reviewers of this project ├── student.ipynb   <- Narrative documentation of analysis in Jupyter notebook ├── DS_Project_Presentation.pdf         <- PDF version of project presentation
+├── README.md                              <- The top-level README for reviewers of this project ├── Uber_fare_prediction.ipynb                         <- Narrative documentation of analysis in Jupyter notebook ├──  Uber_fare_prediction_Presentation.pdf           <- PDF version of project presentation
-├── data                                <- Both sourced externally and generated from code └── images                              <- Both sourced externally and generated from code
+├── data                                  <- Both sourced externally and generated from code